sheikhbayazid/sheikhbayazid/README.md

 ## Hi there 👋, I am an iOS dev based in Stockholm 🇸🇪

 - 🔭 Focusing on becoming a senior iOS developer
-- 👨‍💻 Improve my skills as an iOS developer
 - 🥅 2022 Goals: Contribute and build more projects
 - ⚡ Hobby: Love explore & share new knowledges and technologies